 These scooters are similar to yet designed with a number of variations on sidewalk scooters, the most obvious of which are the wheels.
 Most are fitted with air-filled 12-inch wheels with inner tubes that provide more cushioning over bumps and uneven surfaces.
 You can also expect a pneumatic scooter to have an advanced cartridge braking system along with well-built stems and sturdy, oversized handlebars.
 The wider the bar, the better the scooter will be for stunts.
 Be sure to find a scooter with handlebars that are positioned well for your child to control it easily.

-Many pneumatic scooters can accommodate adult weight.
-Here are some of the more popular air-filled scooters.
+Many pneumatic scooters can accommodate the adult weight.

 Because of the speed of these scooters, they are recommended for riders over the age of 8.
 These scooters aren’t made for tricks but are made for going fast, so make sure that your child is a confident rider on a more basic kids scooter before buying one of these.
 Also depending on the brand, some pump scooters have two wheels while others have three.
 Manufacturers that make pump scooters include Zike, Yvolution, Yflyer and Rockboard.